cjohnson74/Scales.nvim/README.md

 ```

 ## 🚀 Tips for Success

+> 🎸 *"The secret to getting ahead is getting started"*

 1. **Start with easier patterns** and gradually increase difficulty (like learning scales)
 2. **Focus on understanding** the pattern before optimizing speed